tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment.md

 6 RETURN_VALUE
 ```

+If you don't want to go read [the
+docs](https://docs.python.org/3.8/library/dis.html), here is a very terse
+description of the opcodes that operate on local variables:

+* `LOAD_FAST`, for fetching a local by index and pushing it to the stack
+* `STORE_FAST`, for popping off the stack and setting a local by index
+* `DELETE_FAST`, for deleting a local by index

-Which, if you read the Python code in a straight line and ignore any compiler
+So if you read the Python code in a straight line and ignore any compiler
-optimizations you might be tempted to apply, makes sense!
-The first line,
+optimizations you might be tempted to apply, this example makes sense!
+The
-`a = 123`, compiles to a `LOAD_CONST`/`STORE_FAST` combo, and the second line,
+first line, `a = 123`, compiles to a `LOAD_CONST`/`STORE_FAST` combo, and the
-`return a`, compiles to a `LOAD_FAST`/`RETURN_VALUE` combo.
+second line, `return a`, compiles to a `LOAD_FAST`/`RETURN_VALUE` combo.

+## Speed

 It's in the name: `LOAD_FAST` must be fast, right?
 Let's take a look at how
 `LOAD_FAST` [is implemented][loadfast] in the core interpreter loop of CPython: